demisto/content/Packs/FireEyeHX/Integrations/FireEyeHX/README.md

 <li>
 <strong>Version</strong>: The API version.
 Default is 3.</li>
 <li>
-<strong>Fetched incidents data</strong>: The integration imports FireEye HX alerts as Demisto incidents<strong>. </strong>The first pull of incidents will fetch the last 100 alerts on FireEye HX.</li>
+<strong>Fetched incidents data</strong>: The integration imports FireEye HX alerts as Cortex XSOAR incidents<strong>. </strong>The first pull of incidents will fetch the last 100 alerts on FireEye HX.</li>
 </ul>
 </li>
 <li>Click <strong>Test</strong> to validate the URLs and token.</li>
 </ol>
 <p> </p>
 <h2>Commands</h2>
-<p>You can execute these commands from the Demisto CLI, as part of an automation, or in a playbook.
+<p>You can execute these commands from the Cortex XSOAR CLI, as part of an automation, or in a playbook.
 After you successfully execute a command, a DBot message appears in the War Room with the command details.</p>
 <ol>
 <li><a href="#h_4940381161531225583805">Contain a host: fireeye-hx-host-containment</a></li>
 <li><a href="#h_753562077941531225590399">Release host from containment: fireeye-hx-cancel-containment</a></li>